sonic-net/SONiC/doc/sfp-cmis/Interface-Link-bring-up-sequence.md

 graph TD;
 A[subscribe to events]
 B[while task_stopping_event is not set]
-C[check for insertion event and host_tx_ready change event for the intended ports] D[double check if module is present]
+C[check for insertion event and host_tx_ready change event for each intended port] D[double check if module is present]
 E[fetch DB and update host_tx_ready value in local cahce, if not available locally] F[calculate the target tx_disable value based on host_tx_ready]